 This Vegan Cinnamon Bread is easy to make, SO moist, eggless, & dairy-free too!
 No yeast is needed to make a cinnamon swirl quick bread that tastes just like a cinnamon roll.

 I know many of you are excited that I am FINALLY sharing this recipe after a few sneak peaks on my Instagram.
 Every time I share a loaf bread recipe (like my Tahini Banana Bread or Vegan Date Cake), it's always a hit!

 Well, you can add this eggless cinnamon bread to the must-make list because it may be the best one yet!

-Before we jump into some tips & tricks to make this vegan cinnamon cake, here's a quick recap of the simple ingredients you need to make this recipe! (full quantities in recipe card):
+Before we jump into some tips & tricks to make this vegan cinnamon cake, here are the ingredients you need to make this cinnamon loaf cake:

-- Apple Cider Vinegar (this helps create a vegan buttermilk & interacts with the baking soda.
+- Apple Cider Vinegar: the apple cider vinegar helps create a vegan buttermilk & interacts with the baking soda.
 It can be replaced 1:1 with lemon juice if needed.

 - Olive Oil: if trying to make this cinnamon bread oil-free, just sub for more applesauce, but expect a more dense cake.